SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 ![](/assets/images/raster-change-analysis/unnamed-chunk-6-2.png)

-Using FEMA data, we found that on average, NDVI dropped by 0.1 in areas that were flooded while other areas displayed a slight increase.
+Using FEMA data, we found that on average, NDVI dropped by 0.1 in areas that were flooded while non-flooded areas displayed a slight increase.
 We also see that there is larger variance in flooded areas.
-In many cases, we do not have ancillary information on the areas flooded and we need to generate those from the original satellite images.
-We present below such analysis using a difference image and a reclassification procedure to map areas into impact classes.
+In many cases, we do not have ancillary information and we need to generate rapidly flooding areas from the original satellite images.
+We present below such analysis using a simple difference image approach with a reclassification procedure to map areas into impact classes.

 First, let's generate a difference image using NDVI before and after the hurricane event: